Details of as a minimum 50 Indian Swiss bank account holders being shared

-When the Modi government first came to power in 2014, it had termed the crackdown at the black cash, along with the ones allegedly parked in Swiss banks, as a critical consciousness location.
+When the Modi government first came to power in 2014, it termed the crackdown on black cash, including the ones allegedly parked in Swiss banks, a critical moment in the country’s consciousness.

-Swiss authorities are in the technique of sharing information of at least 50 Indian nationals having accounts in Switzerland-based banks, with regulatory and enforcement organizations in the two international locations tightening their noose on people suspected to have collected illicit wealth.
+Swiss authorities are sharing information about at least 50 Indian nationals having accounts in Switzerland-based banks, with regulatory and enforcement organizations in the two international locations tightening their noose on people suspected of having collected illicit wealth.

-These individuals primarily consist of businesspeople related to organizations, which include the dummy ones, in sectors starting from actual property, economic offerings, era and telecom to paints, domestic ornament, textiles, engineering goods, gemstones, and jewelry; officials worried about the technique of mutual administrative help between the two international locations stated.
+These individuals primarily consist of businesspeople related to organizations, including the dummy ones, in sectors ranging from actual property, economic offerings, era, and telecom to paints, domestic ornament, textiles, engineering goods, gemstones, and jewelry; officials worried about the technique of mutual administrative help between the two international locations.

-Switzerland has been striving difficult for the beyond few years to shed an extended-status belief of it being a secure haven for black cash, while the problem has been a politically sensitive one in India as properly.
+Switzerland has been striving hard for the past few years to shed an extended-status belief that it is a secure haven for black cash, while the problem has been a politically sensitive one in India as well.

-When the Modi authorities first came to power in 2014, it had termed the crackdown on the black cash, such as the ones allegedly parked in Swiss banks, as a critical consciousness place.
-Since then, the two countries have reinforced their framework for exchanging statistics in cases of financial wrongdoings, together with signing the worldwide computerized trade of information framework.
+When the Modi authorities first came to power in 2014, they termed the crackdown on black cash, such as those allegedly parked in Swiss banks, a critical matter.
+Since then, the two countries have reinforced their framework for exchanging statistics on financial wrongdoings and signed the worldwide computerized trade of information framework.

 India-Switzerland cooperation